-- j.
+- who are not required to report known incidents of Sexual Misconduct to college officials.
+Licensed mental health counselors, medical providers and pastoral counselors may offer confidentiality.
+See additional discussion in Section VI. - f.
+Day Whenever this Policy refers to a "day," it means a calendar day other than a Saturday, Sunday or federal or state holiday. - g.
+Knowingly submitting false statements or information means knowingly making false statements or submitting false information in connection with any allegation of Sexual Misconduct (as opposed to providing information which, even if erroneous, is provided in good faith).
+Anyone who knowingly makes false statements or submits false information in connection with any allegation of Sexual Misconduct will be subject to disciplinary action in accordance with CUNY Bylaws, policies and collective bargaining agreements. - h.
+Non-Title IX Sexual Misconduct Matter is the term used to describe allegations of Sexual Misconduct that do not meet the definition of Title IX Sexual Harassment and therefore will be resolved, investigated and adjudicated pursuant to the procedures outlined in Section XII. - i.
+Party is a complainant or respondent. - j.
 Preponderance of evidence is the standard of evidence used during the investigation and adjudication of Sexual Misconduct allegations under this Policy.
 A preponderance of the evidence means whether it is more likely than not that the Sexual Misconduct occurred. - k.
 Privacy is the assurance that an individual or the college will only reveal information about allegations of Sexual Misconduct to those who need to know the information in order to carry out their duties or responsibilities or as otherwise required by law.
 Individuals who are unable to offer the higher standard of confidentiality under law, but who are still committed to not disclose information more than necessary, may offer privacy.
-See additional discussion in Section VI. - I. Respondent refers to the individual who is alleged to have committed Sexual Misconduct against a CUNY student, employee, or visitor. - m.
+See additional discussion in Section VI. - Respondent refers to the individual who is alleged to have committed Sexual Misconduct against a CUNY student, employee, or visitor. - m.
 Retaliation is adverse treatment of an individual as a result of that individual's reporting Sexual Misconduct, assisting someone to report Sexual Misconduct, opposing in a reasonable manner an act or policy believed to constitute Sexual Misconduct, or participating in any manner (or refusing to participate) in an investigation or resolution under this Policy.
 Adverse treatment includes intimidation, threats, coercion or discrimination for the purpose of interfering with any right or privilege secured by this Policy.
-All individuals are prohibited from engaging in retaliation, including complainants, respondents and others, such as friends or relatives of the parties. - n.
+All individuals are prohibited from engaging in retaliation, including complainants, respondents and others, such as friends or relatives of the parties. - 7 "Based on sex" includes sexual orientation, gender, gender expression and gender identity, including transgender status. - n.
 Title IX Formal Complaint is a document filed by a complainant or signed by the Title IX Coordinator alleging Title IX Sexual Harassment against a respondent and requesting that the college investigate the allegations.
 The Title IX Coordinator may sign a Title IX Formal Complaint with or without a complainant's desire to participate in a grievance process. - o.
 Title IX Sexual Harassment Matter is the term used to describe allegations of Sexual Misconduct that meet the definition of Title IX Sexual Harassment and therefore must be resolved, investigated and adjudicated pursuant to the Title IX grievance procedures required by the USDOE and outlined in Section XI. - p.
 Visitor is any person other than a CUNY student or employee who interacts with the CUNY community.
-CUNY alumni are considered visitors under this Policy. - q.
+CUNY alumni are considered visitors under this Policy.

+q.
 Writing Whenever this Policy requires a "writing," electronic mail satisfies the writing requirement.